 10–14 May: Fiesta de San Isidro, Madrid

-It’s Madrid’s largest festival, and the events offer an opportunity to wear the traditional castizo finery and sample tasty delicacies such as thick, steamy broth.
+It’s Madrid’s largest festival.
+The events offer an opportunity to wear the traditional castizo finery and sample tasty delicacies such as thick, steamy broth.
 Music and dancing is everywhere with flamenco, zarzuelas and Latin rhythms happening at concerts all over the city.
 The San Isidro festival is launched with a grand procession of giants and cabezudos, followed by an opening speech in the Plaza Mayor.
 Over the next few days, entertainment and revelry takes over the city’s public spaces.

 29 May–2 June: Feria de la Manzanilla in Sanlucar de Barrameda